MGXlab/phagetransformer/README.md

 # PhageTransformer

 A hierarchical DNA classifier for predicting the bacterial hosts of bacteriophages from genomic sequences.
 PhageTransformer processes raw nucleotide sequences into trinucleotides across all six reading frames, using a codon-level tokenizer, a feature extraction CNN, cross-frame attention, and a multi-level transformer architecture to produce multi-label predictions for 1084 host genera.
+PhageTransformer can also identify bacterial sequences in metagenomic data.

 ## Installation